Quick Questions? Email Us

 • Only one lap infant per adult

-Safety Rules for Infant Travel
+Safety Rules Onboard

-• Lap infants must be held securely
+• Lap infants must be held securely during takeoff and landing

 • Crew may provide an infant seatbelt extension

-Following crew instructions is mandatory.
+• Following crew instructions is mandatory

-Aer Lingus supports feeding during flights.
+Aer Lingus supports infant feeding during flights:

 • Breastfeeding is allowed